Zetaphor/lenscript/README.md

 ### Property Types:

 - **Interface Properties**: These are properties that signal changes to the external interface.
 Interface properties are defined on the current state, and can be changed by the result of triggers or a state transition.
-Examples include browser, game engine, or virtual world platforms.

 - **Trigger Properties**: These are properties that respond to events or changes coming from the external interface.
 Trigger properties are defined on the object separate from the state and thus are not affected by state changes.
 For instance, they are used to detect when an object is hovered over or clicked.